 USS Ford aircraft carrier returns home after eight-month deployment

-The USS Gerald R. Ford aircraft carrier, whose deployment was extended following the start of the , returned to its homeport on Wednesday after eight months away.
+The USS Gerald R. Ford aircraft carrier, whose deployment was extended following the start of the Israel-Hamas war, returned to its homeport on Wednesday after eight months away.

 Though the Ford has returned home, the U.S. Navy and Marine Corps still have a large presence in the Middle East: an amphibious ready group is in the Eastern Mediterranean off of Israel and the Eisenhower Carrier Strike Group is in the Red Sea, according to a U.S. official.